Murciano207/SpookFinance-docs/smart-contracts/on-chain-registry.md

 ## Summary

-Stores a registry of Balancer Pool addresses for a given token address pair.
+Stores a registry of Yogi Pool addresses for a given token address pair.
 Pools can be sorted in order of liquidity and queried via view functions.
 Used in combination with the [Exchange Proxy](exchange-proxy.md) swaps can be sourced and exectured entirely on-chain.

 ## API